Alejandro-Fuste/Boot_Class/Boot_Class2/Sessions/14-full-stack/14.1/02-SequelizeQuestions/Unsolved/Sequelize_Instructions.md

 * Spend the next few minutes with your partner answering the following questions.
 You should be using the Sequelize Documentation (and whatever other references you find online).

   ```
   	- Answer: What is Sequelize?
-Sequelize is a promised-based ORM for MySQL and other database languages.

   	- Answer: What advantages does it offer?